sykacek/reverbationTime/README.md

 ### Tests

-Because functions in C++ engine can be seen as generic string proccessing functions, you can use it as library.
-Results may be seen in `tests` directory, if you would like to execute the test please see [testing guide](docs/TESTING.md).
+Core C++ engine function were unit testes using [Google Tests](https://github.com/google/googletest).
+Source files for unit testing are located in `test` directory.For further information about unit testing (and results) please refer to [testing guide](docs/TESTING.md).